charkikfir/fnf-kfir-engine/README.md

 * Probably one of the main points of this engine, you can code in .lua files outside of the source code, making your own weeks without even messing with the source!
 * Comes with a Mod Organizing/Disabling Menu.

-Some code is used from Joalor64 Engine

-hscripts support

-characters in main menu
+characters in main menu from json

+More options for title state from json

-## Atleast one change to every week:
+## Atleast one change to every week(psych engine):
 ### Week 1:
   * New Dad Left sing sprite
   * Unused stage lights are now used